ZoCodes/SheCodesBootcamp/README.md

 # SheCodesBootcamp
-💁🏻 Projects/homework from SheCodes.io bootcamp - currently learning HTML, CSS and Javascript plus react
+💁🏻 Final projects from 3x SheCodes.io bootcamps - currently learning HTML, CSS and Javascript plus react
 <br>
 🌎 You may find this information useful if you are also a newcomer to the world of Frontend Development
 <br>